OpenNebula/docs/source/operation/host_cluster_management/scheduler.rst

 Re-Scheduling Virtual Machines
 ------------------------------

-When a VM is in the running state it can be rescheduled.
+When a VM is in the running or poweroff state it can be rescheduled.
 By issuing the ``onevm resched`` command the VM's recheduling flag is set.
 In a subsequent scheduling interval, the VM will be consider for rescheduling, if:

 * There is a suitable host for the VM.
 * The VM is not already running in it.